ibm-cloud-docs/hs-crypto/set-rotation-policy.md

 When you set an automatic rotation policy for a root key, you shorten the lifetime of the key at regular intervals, and you limit the amount of information that is protected by that key.

 You can create a rotation policy only for root keys that are generated in {{site.data.keyword.hscrypto}}.
 If you imported the root key initially, you must provide new base64 encoded key material to rotate the key.
-For more information, see [Rotating root keys on-demand](/docs/hs-crypto?topic=hs-crypto-rotate-keys#rotate-keys).
+For more information, see [Rotating root keys on demand](/docs/hs-crypto?topic=hs-crypto-rotate-keys#rotate-keys).
 {: note}

 Want to learn more about your key rotation options in {{site.data.keyword.hscrypto}}?
 Check out [Comparing your key rotation options](/docs/hs-crypto?topic=hs-crypto-key-rotation#compare-key-rotation-options) for more information.
 {: tip}

-## Managing rotation polices in the GUI
+## Managing rotation polices in the console
 {: #manage-policies-gui}

-If you prefer to manage policies for your root keys by using a graphical interface, you can use the {{site.data.keyword.hscrypto}} GUI.
+If you prefer to manage policies for your root keys by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.
 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.hscrypto}}.
-4. On the **Manage keys** page, use the **Keys** table to browse the keys in your service.
+4. On the **Key management service keys** page, use the **Keys** table to browse the keys in your service.
 5. Click the overflow (...) icon to open a list of options for a specific key.
 6. From the options menu, click **Edit policy** to manage the rotation policy for the key.
 7. From the list of rotation options, select a frequency of rotation in months.